smarter-project/smarter-cni/README.md

 The container image is pulled from the public registry: ```registry.gitlab.com/arm-research/smarter/smarter-dnsmasq:v0.5.1```

-Instructions for building the image can be found in the **dnsmasq** directory.
+Instructions for building the image can be found in the **dnsmasq** directory in the smarter-dnsmasq repository

 ## Loopback